nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%208%20-%20Cricket%20WC%20Batting%202023/highest%20runs.png?raw=true)

-    - **Project Overview**: In this project, I analysed a dataset of The 2023 ICC Men's Cricket World Cup.
-The objective of this analysis is to understand the performance of cricket players based on various metrics such as runs, balls faced, 4s, 6s, dismissal types, and playing time.
+    - **Project Overview**: This analysis aims to delve into cricket statistics, focusing on player performance in terms of runs, boundaries, balls faced, and playing time.
+We'll identify top scorers, examine run distribution, investigate correlations between runs and balls, and explore dismissal types.
+The objective is to gain insights that can enhance understanding of player strategies and game dynamics.
     - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about player name, dismissal, runs, balls, minutes played, 4s, 6s, strike_rate etc.
     - **Data Cleaning**: